How To Fix It: External Hard Drive Not Showing Up On Mac

 Once it runs and finishes its job, you can try connecting the external hard drive to Mac again.

-Step 2: As soon as it is ready, an automatic system scan or checkup will occur.
-This scan helps in detecting junk, malware threats, the browser’s privacy, and more.
-You must choose ‘Fix All Items’ for the overall safety of your device.
+Step 2: As soon as it is ready, an automatic system scan or check-up will occur.
+This scan helps in detecting junk, the browser’s privacy, and more.
+You must choose ‘Clean Now’ for the overall optimization of your device.

 Non-Volatile Random Access Memory or NVRAM is a small amount of memory where Mac stores some key settings.
 However, a sluggish behavior of Mac or drive issues creates annoyance, and you can try resetting NVRAM.